ProPablo/gourde/README.md

 # Gourde
-An GUI applcation to launch gource, alternatives either dont do a rendering that you can examine or do a timestep animation
+An GUI applcation to launch gource on a git repo and record the output as a video

 ## TODO
 - useError and handle invoke errors